alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/extending-visual-studio-2010-web-testcustom-loop.md

 * ***Figure 5***: During test execution, for each iteration a different request was issued.*

 Thanks to this new feature of Visual Studio 2010 web test and very few lines of code, we are able to create, with little effort, an interesting test that can be used in load testing to simulate a series of search.
-In a subsequent post Iâ€™ll explain how to add another custom loop to select the detail page of each customer that satisfies the filter.
+In a subsequent post I'll explain how to add another custom loop to select the detail page of each customer that satisfies the filter.

 alk.